-The experiment used a 100 $\mu$ A polarized electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
-The two High Resolution Spectrometers (HRS) [5] were used to detect scattered electrons.
-Similar to 62 other deep inelastic scattering experiments, the main challenge of the measurement is to separate electrons from charged pion background due to electro- or photo-64 production.
-While the standard HRS detector package and data acquisition (DAQ) system routinely provide a good particle identification (PID), they are based on full recording of the detector signals and are limited to event rates up to 4 kHz.
+The experiment used a 100 μ A polarized electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
+The two High Resolution Spectrometers (HRS) [5] were used to detect scattered events.
+While the standard HRS detector package and data acquisition (DAQ) system routinely provide a 10^4 pion rejection with approximately 99% electron efficiency, they are based on full recording of the detector signals and are limited to event rates up to 4 kHz.
 This is not sufficient for the high rates expected for the experiment.
-The HRS DAQ will be referred to as "standard DAQ" hereafter.
-For previous JLab parity violation 69 experiments [7,8] focusing on elastic scattering from nuclear or nucleon targets, integrating DAQ could be used because elastic scattering typically is not contami-71 nated by backgrounds.
-For the SLAC PVDIS experiment, an integrating DAQ was used with the input being the lead-glass detector signals.
-However, about 2% of the integrated signal was from the pion background.
-This would cause a systematic uncertainty comparable in size to our statistical uncertainty and a better data collection method must be found.
+(The HRS DAQ will be referred to as "standard DAQ" hereafter.)